 Three credits.
 Prerequisite: Instructor consent.
 May be repeated for a maximum of nine credits.

-5550.
-Topics in American Family History

-Three credits.
-Prerequisite: Instructor consent.
-May be repeated for a maximum of nine credits.

 5555.
 Topics in the History of American Women

 (Also offered as WGSS 5333.)
 Three credits.
 Prerequisite: Instructor consent.
 May be repeated for a maximum of nine credits.